Car insurance for L-Platers: Your 5 key questions answered

 3. Why do young drivers pay higher excess amounts?

 Young drivers often have less experience than their older counterparts on the road and are therefore more at risk of being involved in an accident.
 In fact, young drivers (17-25 years old) represent one-quarter of all Australian road deaths, but are only 10%-15% of the licenced driver population*.
 As young drivers can be more likely to have an accident, they represent a greater risk to insurers.

 Therefore insurers pass that risk on in the form of higher policy excesses.
-For example, when you make an insurance claim after a car accident, you’ll have to pay a standard policy excess no matter your age, experience or licence.
+For example, when you make an insurance claim for which an excess is payable after a car accident, a standard policy excess will apply no matter your age, experience or licence.
 However, on top of paying the standard excess towards the total cost of your claim, you might have to pay an ‘age excess’ or ‘inexperienced driver excess’.
 The good news is that with Suncorp’s voluntary excess options, you can choose to lower your excess and instead pay a higher premium, or increase your premium and pay a lower excess.

 4. How can I save on my car insurance?

 There are plenty of ways that you can save money on a car insurance policy as a young driver.
 If you’re looking to buy a new car, or wanting to switch insurance, here’s a couple of ways to save:

 - Look for policies with low excesses.
 If you happen to get into an accident and make a claim, the amount that you’re required to contribute to the total cost of the claim could be lower.
 Be aware this could raise your premium costs, so it’s best to weigh up the pros and cons of each.

 - Buy car insurance online.
 Many insurers provide a discount when you purchase a new policy online.
 For example, with Suncorp Comprehensive Car Insurance, you can get a $50 discount when you purchase your policy online.